 Costs and Filing Methods

-Available filing methods also vary depending which country you are seeking registration.
+Available filing methods also vary depending on which country you are seeking registration.
 You can file direct applications for international trade marks which will go directly to the national trade marks office (similar to IP Australia).

 Alternatively, there are a number of countries that are part of the Madrid Protocol system.
 The filing system for the Madrid Protocol involves using the application as a base and filing one application to receive protection in multiple jurisdictions.